The Ashland Creek watershed has always played and important role in the human history of this region

 In 1908 the Women's Civic Improvement Club asked the city council to preserve the natural beauty of Ashland Creek by creating Lithia Park, which was designed in part by John McLaren, the creator of Golden Gate Park in San Francisco.

 Running through the heart of town, Ashland Creek has been altered by development over the past 150 years.
 May those of us who dwell or visit here draw wisdom from the past in caring for this natural treasure.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Ashland Lithia Water (about 300 feet away, measured in a direct line); The Whittle Garage (about 500 feet away); Citizens Banking and Trust Company Building No. 2 1910 (approx. ¼ mile away); Enders Building No. 1, 1914 (approx. ¼ mile away); Ashland Cemetery War Memorial (approx. 0.6 miles away); The Applegate Trail (approx. 0.7 miles away); Dead Indian Memorial Road (approx. 3.3 miles away); World War II Veterans Memorial (approx. 4.9 miles away).
+At least 8 other markers are within walking distance of this marker.
+Ashland Lithia Water (about 300 feet away, measured in a direct line); The Whittle Garage (about 500 feet away); Citizens Banking and Trust Company (approx. ¼ mile away); Enders Building No. 1, 1914 (approx. ¼ mile away); Applegate Trail - Ashland Creek (approx. 0.4 miles away); Ashland’s Golden Spike (approx. half a mile away); Ashland Cemetery War Memorial (approx. 0.6 miles away); The Applegate Trail (approx. 0.7 miles away).
 Touch for a list and map of all markers in Ashland.

 More about this marker.
 Marker is located in a kiosk along a dirt trail along Ashland Creek.

 Credits.
 This page was last revised on January 15, 2018.
-This page originally submitted on January 11, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 76 times since then and 3 times this year.
+It was originally submitted on January 11, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 124 times since then and 6 times this year.
 Photos: 1, 2. submitted on January 11, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.